BarbaraPruz/frontend-interview-app/README.md

 - Update a Todo
 - List existing Todos

-Remember, the goal is for you to show your process, your creativity, and a little bit of ingenuity.
+Remember, the goal is for you to show your process, your creativity, attention to detail and quality, and a little bit of ingenuity.

 NOTE: No backend is expected.
 This is intended to be simple, so don't worry about saving a password to a database or anything like that.
 Come up with your own way of "faking" api calls to demonstrate these features.

 For Sign up, we only need a username and password.

 Login will use that username and password to get in.

-Finally, create a simple, clean design for users to interact and create a Todo list.
+For the core application, create a simple, clean design for users to interact and create a Todo list.

+Lastly, tests are highly encouraged.

 ## Submission Steps
 1. Fork this project